cryostatio/cryostat-legacy/docs/HTTP_API.md

     ##### response
     `200` - The result is the GraphQL query response in JSON format.

     `401` - The user does not have sufficient permissions.
-The GraphQL endpoint requires a set of permissions representing all possible actions that can be performed by the GraphQL internal interface.
-Requests may be rejected if the requesting client lacks sufficient permissions, even if the particular request sent does not require such permissions.
+Permissions for each subquery or submutation are checked on-demand as the request is processed, and the request will fail with this status if any of the nested queries/mutations fails the authorization check.

 * #### `HealthLivenessGetHandler`